 Dan looks for companies whose products are not purely competing on price, but instead offer solutions to customers' problems - this gives the company pricing power and persistent demand for its products.
-It is also important that a company maintains its product's relevance through R&D.
+It is also important that a company maintains its product's relevance through research and development.

 The industry that a desirable company operates in should have structural growth drivers.
-It should not be capital-intensive, nor cyclical.
+It should not be capital-intensive, nor economically cyclical.
 It should be free from regulatory interference and should not be facing competitors with strong financial support.

-Dan avoids heavily indebted companies, believing that the CFO often ends up managing the company for the benefit of the bank rather than investors in these situations.
+Dan avoids companies with high levels of debt, believing that the chief financial officer/finance director often ends up managing the company for the benefit of the bank rather than investors in these situations.
 He focuses on cash flow measures of value, as these are less easy to manipulate than profits.
 Dan looks for indicators of quality such as the conversion of sales into cash - such companies can establish a virtuous circle whereby excess cash can be recycled into sales efforts.
 A company trading on 25x cash earnings is preferable in his eyes to one on 10x earnings but with no cash flow.
-The latter are the types of companies that tend to be shorted (see page 7).
+The latter are the types of companies that tend to be shorted (see page 8).

-On average, THRG's long investments trade on higher multiples than the short investments.
-This reflects a focus on quality and a desire to avoid value traps.
+On average, THRG's long investments trade on higher valuation multiples than the short investments.
+This reflects a focus on quality and a desire to avoid value traps (where companies look superficially attractive but are flawed, sometimes fatally).